Draad (nieuw werk)

 For Transformer and Charcoal Angels I used a sanding technique to burnish the charcoal in heavy paper instead of just drawing on the surface.
 The process is time consuming and labor intensive but it opens new possibilities for detailing and makes the drawing more intense and durable.

-In the online exposition of the Almenara Collection 2024.
+Part of online exposition of the Almenara Collection 2024.

 Private collection